 - If you turn off the power while a disk (disc) is being accessed, you might lose data or damage the disk. - Never turn off the power while an application is running.
 Failure to do so can cause data loss. - Never turn off the power, disconnect an external storage device, or remove storage media during data read/write.
-Failure to do so can cause data loss. - Click the power icon (()) on the Start screen and then select Shut down. - 4.
+Failure to do so can cause data loss. - 3.
+Click Start -> Power and then select Shut down. - 4.
 Turn off any peripheral devices connected to your computer.